 Tip pruning will promote a bushier form as the plant grows.

 This species is traditionally used as a medicinal plant.
+Can be toxic to stock.

 |Scientific Name:||Eremophila freelingii|